superernie77/reactive-mongodb-demo/README.md

-You will need a installation of MongoDB on port 27017 on your machine to run this project. https://www.mongodb.com/download-center#community
+You will need a installation of MongoDB on port 27017 on your machine to run this project.

+https://www.mongodb.com/download-center#community

 Acces to Heroku demo deployment:

-List of all movies
+List of all movies:
 https://reactive-spring-demo.herokuapp.com/movies

-Reactive stream of movie events https://reactive-spring-demo.herokuapp.com/movies/[id]/events
+Reactive stream of movie events: https://reactive-spring-demo.herokuapp.com/movies/[id]/events